2 Cor 9:14 tells us, “Thanks be unto God for his unspeakable gsift”.

 Be sorry for your sins

-We may very well be sorry for our sins, or some having believed, may be overjoyed.
-We cannot place experience, (whether ours or another person’s) making a certain response necessary.
+We may very well be sorry for our sins, or conversely, when some believe, they may be overjoyed.
+We cannot place experience, (whether ours or another person’s) be what makes a certain response necessary.
 We have no Biblical record of a mandate to ‘be sorry’ in the gospel itself.
 Again, we all have different emotional responses, but the only condition is believe upon the Lord Jesus Christ and you shall be saved (Acts 16:31).

 Some (who use passages out of context), cite 2 Cor 7:8-11, using godly sorrow as a necessity of being saved.